pebbe/AndroidVrKubus/README.md

     boolean forward(float[] out, float[] in)

-The method `forward` receives three floats as `in`, and return three floats as `out` on success.
+The method `forward` receives three floats as `in`, and returns three floats as `out` on success.
 When the return value is `false`, this means there are no valid return values at the moment.